Munawwar/git-scripts/README.md

 ## What does rc.sh script do?

+Step 1 - Resets target branch to base branch (base branch is `master` by default)

-step 0 - "learns" about past merge conflict resolutions done on existing target branch (develop or release), so that merging branches on step number 3 is easier.
+Step 2 - "Learns" about past merge conflict resolutions done on existing target branch (develop or release), so that merging branches on step number 4 is easier.
 To understand more about it read about [git rerere ("reuse recorded resolution")](https://git-scm.com/book/en/v2/Git-Tools-Rerere) and [rerere-train.sh](https://github.com/git/git/blob/master/contrib/rerere-train.sh).

-step 1 - resets target branch to master

-step 2 - rebases all features branches with latest master (rebasing long running branch is problematic.
-I suggest these be excluded and merged separately)
+Tip: Enable git rerere (`git config rerere.enabled true`) so that you dont have to redo previously resolved merge conflicts if you need to re-create the branch again.

+Step 3 - Rebases all branches with latest master.
+It tries to detect stacked branches and rebase in-order.
+If there is an issue rebasing you get option to skip the branch from being rebased and merged.

+Tip: Rebasing long running branches are problematic.
+[I suggest to exclude them and merge them separately](#solution-for-long-running-branches).

-step 3 - merges each feature branch one-by-one to target branch.
-If it hits a merge a conflict, it waits till you manually intervene & fix the merge OR allows you to skip the merge & continue OR allows you to abort the script entirely.
+Step 4 - Merges each branch one-by-one to target branch.
+If it hits a merge a conflict, it checks if there was a past merge conflict resolution.
+If it does have one then uses that and proceeds.
+Else it waits till you manually intervene & fix the merge OR allows you to skip the merge & continue OR allows you to abort the script entirely.

-step 4 - prompts to force push target branch and the rebased feature branches (uses `--force-with-lease` flag)
+Step 5 - If auto-approval flag wasn't used, then prompts to force push target branch and the rebased branches (uses `--force-with-lease` flag)

 ## Solution for long running branches